pivotal/docs-tap/scc/parameters-reference.hbs.md

 See [Cartographer Conventions](../cartographer-conventions/about.hbs.md) to know more about the controller behind `PodIntent`.

+See [Developer
-Additionally, check out [Developer Conventions](../developer-conventions/about.hbs.md) as well as [Spring Boot Conventions](../spring-boot-conventions/about.hbs.md) for more details on the two convention servers enabled by default in TAP installations.
+Conventions](../developer-conventions/about.hbs.md) and [Spring Boot Conventions](../spring-boot-conventions/about.hbs.md) for more details about the two convention servers enabled by default in Tanzu Application Platform installations.

 ## app-config

-The `app-config` resource is responsible for preparing a ConfigMap with the Kubernetes configuration that will be used for instantiating an application in the form of a particular workload type in a cluster.
+The `app-config` resource is responsible for preparing a ConfigMap with the Kubernetes configuration that are used for instantiating an application in the form of a particular workload type in a cluster.

 The resource is configured in the supply chain in such a way to allow, by